 I like it when someone tells me ‘I don’t agree.’
 This is a true collaborator.
 When they say ‘Oh, how great, how great, how great,’ that’s not useful. – Pope Francis

-Here are a few lessons you can take away from Pope Francis’s successful leadership style:
+Here are a few lessons you can take away from Pope Francis’s ongoing successful leadership style:

 Transparency: Great leaders are honest, open and transparent with employees and stakeholders.
 When making strategic decisions on matters, successful leaders are transparent about how these matters arose, their thought process for dealing with them, and how their solutions may directly impact those they lead.
 He knew he inherited a church facing many issues.
 Pope Francis didn’t dodge any questions or try to hide anything.
 He showed that even the Pope, an “infallible human being”, is not perfect.
 This transparency allows people to relate to him – if you are relatable, then you’re more likely to attract people to follow your mission and support your cause.

 Accountability: Good leaders just own it – the good or the bad!
 And Pope Francis owns it.
 He takes accountability for many of the issues the Catholic Church is facing and he takes accountability for ideas and solutions to try and resolve those issues.
 Acknowledge that things don’t always go exactly as planned – and don’t whine and make excuses – but let employees and customers know you see it as well.
 Pope Francis even took accountability for “snagging” a rosary from a dead priest – admitted it wasn’t the best idea but it was a positive learning experience for him.
 Be a grown up, be an honest, transparent, accountable, and authentic leader.
 Make an effort to relate to what employees or customers are going through, share next steps you plan to take to reevaluate and improve.
 That’s what builds trust in a leader – and trust in leadership is correlated to high performing organizations with committed employees, loyal customers and followers, and increased performance and sustainability!